The Mediterranean route of Europe

 More information on:

 The ferry ride takes approximately 20 minutes.
-You will buy the tickets in the port, they cannot be reserved.
+You can buy tickets at the port, they cannot be reserved in advance.

 Information for road tolls and charges www.hac.hr,